Pranjal1004/House-Price-Prediction/README.md

 ## Main Highlights:
 • Used Standard Scaler for Feature Scaling, One Hot Encoding to convert categorical variables to Numerical Variables

-• Dealt with null values: <br />
+• Dealt with null values:

-  • Removed All those columns which have more than 50 % null values <br />
+ <space> • Removed All those columns which have more than 50 % null values

-  • Used "mean" to fill null values in remaining numerical variables <br />
+ <space> • Used "mean" to fill null values in remaining numerical variables

-  • Used "mode" to fill null values in remaining categorical variables variables <br />
+  <space>• Used "mode" to fill null values in remaining categorical variables variables

 • Considered r2_score to pick the best model, which was Random Forest Regressor with an r2_score of 0.8284 or 82.84 %